Looking for alternatives to pronoun worksheets, a non- pronoun worksheet? I am too.

 Who?
 Immediately, readers do not know the speaker because Poe uses pronouns without antecedents.
 Plus, who is “they”?
 Clearly, Poe wanted the reader to wonder, and he used pronouns to build suspense.

 - Task Cards.
 Sure, you can use these non- pronoun worksheets with stations, but you can vary them even more.
 Task cards work well with partners or small groups.
 If you want students to move around the room and help each other, print out two sets of task cards and ask students to find their match.
 They are automatically partnered, and they will discuss answers.
-I have over one hundred task cards for studying pronouns.
+I use task cards for personal and compound personal pronouns; demonstrative, relative, and interrogative pronouns; and indefinite pronouns; .
 I try to differentiate, and when I use task cards, I find that manageable.
 Some students can study personal pronouns, others demonstrative, and so on.

 Pronouns are part of the foundation of understanding our language, and students must use them correctly.
 Before they analyze pronouns in literature and apply the rules to their writing, they must first identify pronouns.

-Pronoun worksheets are not the only answer to understanding pronouns, though.
-I hope you can implement these alternative ideas with your students.
+Pronoun worksheets are not the only answer to understanding pronouns although a quick review might be all that your students need!
+If your students require more study and practice, I hope you can implement these alternative ideas with your students.